You are $75 away from free shipping

 Sorry, you must log in to save an item.

-While there are different variations of keratin treatment formulas, the basic premise is this: a professional hair stylist will use a combination of chemicals and heat to straighten and rearrange your hair’s natural bonds, usually using glutaraldehyde or formaldehyde, according to the American Academy of Dermatology (AAD).
+So, what exactly does a keratin treatment do?
+While there are different variations of keratin treatment formulas, the basic premise is this: A professional hairstylist will use a combination of chemicals and heat to straighten and rearrange your hair’s natural bonds, usually using glutaraldehyde or formaldehyde, according to the American Academy of Dermatology (AAD).
 After the chemical solution is applied to the hair, the stylist will typically apply a keratin protein conditioner to keep hair from becoming overly dry and brittle.
 The end result, if all goes well, is straighter, smoother-looking locks.
-According to the National Center for Biotechnology Information, this popular type of hair treatment now goes by a wide variety of names, including Brazilian blowout, acetic acid treatment, and hair botox.
+According to the National Center for Biotechnology Information (NCBI), this popular type of hair treatment now goes by a wide variety of names, including Brazilian blowout, acetic acid treatment, and hair botox.

 The keratin treatment process is meant to relax hair, so it generally works best on wavy hair.
-Keratin treatments will not work on hair that is tightly kinked, however, because as the AAD explains, the natural hair bonds are too tight to rearrange.
+However, keratin treatments will not work on hair that is tightly kinked because, as the AAD explains, the natural hair bonds are too tight to rearrange.
 The bottom line here: Before you commit to a treatment, it’s important to speak with a hair professional who can walk you through the best options for your specific hair type and texture.

-As the NCBI states, because this kind of treatment affects the chemical structure of the hair fiber, it’s crucial to understand the process and how it can affect your strand’s specific makeup.
-Also noteworthy, according to research by the Journal of the American Academy of Dermatology, in some cases unacceptably high concentrations of formaldehyde might be used in these treatments.
-So again, it’s important to do your research and work with a professional you can trust.
+Keratin treatments aren’t necessarily good for your hair, but they aren’t bad either.
+When done properly, your hair won’t be damaged.
+That being said, as the NCBI states, because keratin hair straightening affects the chemical structure of the hair fiber, it’s crucial to understand the process and how it can affect your strand’s specific makeup.
+Also noteworthy, according to research by the Journal of the American Academy of Dermatology, in some cases unacceptably high concentrations of formaldehyde might be used in these treatments, which can be damaging to your strands.
+So again, it’s important to do your research and work with a professional who knows what they’re doing.

-Going beyond shampoo and conditioner, a few times a week, use a hydrating hair mask in place of conditioner.
-Try the L’Oréal Paris Everpure Deep Moisture Hair Sheet Mask, which works in just five minutes.
-To complete your hair care routine, use the L’Oréal Paris EverPure 10-In-1 Elixir on damp hair to help nourish, hydrate, soothe, and repair strands.
+Going beyond keratin shampoo and conditioner, a few times a week, use a smoothing hair treatment in place of conditioner.
+Try the L’Oréal Paris Elvive 8 Second Wonder Water Lamellar Hair Treatment, which works in just eight seconds.